New Mexico Truck Accident Lawyers

 Holding Negligent Truck Drivers & Trucking Companies Accountable

 Drivers of semi-trucks, and the companies that put those drivers on the road, are required to use extra care and follow specific rules to prevent crashes.
-Because semi-trucks are many times heavier than passenger cars, crashes involving them are almost always more destructive than crashes between passenger vehicles.
-Trucking companies that cut corners on driver hiring and training, enforcing safety rules, and maintaining their vehicles are a deadly threat to people traveling on New Mexico roads.
+Because big rigs are much heavier than passenger cars, truck crashes are almost always more destructive than crashes between passenger vehicles.
+Trucking companies that cut corners on driver hiring and training, enforcing safety rules, and maintaining their vehicles are a serious threat to people traveling on New Mexico roads.

-Truck accidents devastate lives by killing people or causing lifelong injuries.
-Companies that make bad decisions leading to these life-changing or life-ending disasters can be held accountable by those who were forced to suffer the consequences, with the assistance of a dedicated and knowledgeable legal team.
+Companies that make bad decisions leading to life-changing or life-ending disasters can be held accountable by those who were forced to suffer the consequences, and our team at McGinn, Montoya, Love & Curry, P.A. is here to help.

 Legal cases involving truck crashes are different from other auto accident cases.
 They require specialized legal knowledge and skill, quick action to preserve evidence, and knowledge of the trucking industry and the insurance companies that defend trucking companies.
 At McGinn, Montoya, Love & Curry, we know the rules and standards trucking companies and the drivers they hire are required to follow.
-We are ready to fight for justice when trucking companies’ dangerous practices cause catastrophic harm on New Mexico highways.
-If you or someone you love has been harmed in a truck-related accident, please contact us for a free consultation with our attorneys.
+We are ready to fight for justice when trucking companies’ dangerous practices cause harm.
+If you or someone you love was injured, contact our New Mexico truck accident attorneys for a free consultation.